pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/glob-pattern.md

 define data distribution.

 !!!
 Note
-     The Pachyderm's concept of glob patterns is similar to the Unix glob patterns.
+     Pachyderm's concept of glob patterns is similar to Unix glob patterns.
      For example, the `ls *.md` command matches all files with the `.md` file extension.

-The glob is applied to given branches of all the directories / files of each pipeline's [PFS inputs](../../../../reference/pipeline_spec/#pfs-input).
-The "matchs" constitute the [datums](../index.md) that will be processed by the worker(s) that run your pipeline code.
+The glob pattern applies to all of the directories/files in the branch specified by the [`pfs` section of the pipeline specification (referred to as PFS inputs)](../#pfs-input-and-glob-pattern).
+The directories/files that match are the [datums](../) that will be processed by the worker(s) that run your pipeline code.

 !!!
 Important
         You must **configure a glob pattern for each PFS input** of a [pipeline specification](../../../../reference/pipeline_spec/#pipeline-specification).